C6534 H10036 N1720 O2040 S42 (non glycosylated)

 Location: United States

 Purpose: The purpose of this study was to look at the effectiveness, safety, and drug properties of different doses of leronlimab and compare leronlimab to a .
-Leronlimab was given without any other HIV medicines and by .6,7
+Leronlimab was given as and by .8,9

 Study Names: (1) PRO 140_CD 01; NCT02175680 and (2) PRO 140_CD 01-Extension; NCT02355184